narayan-b-raikar/Sanskrit-Keyboard-Sulekhanee/README.md

 # Sanskrit-Keyboard-Sulekhanee

-This keyboard layout is built to make convenience for writing Sanskrit very quickly everywhere.
+This keyboard layout is built to make convenience for writing Sanskrit very fast everywhere in Windows.
 This keyboard is a modified version of the already created layout named 'Vidyut Soft Sanskrit Keyboard'. on this keyboard, key combinations of some characters have been changed to increase typing speed.
+And also some vedik symbols are included in this layout.

 # Installation instructions: